csebooks/relational-databases/content.en/part-six-data-warehousing-data-mining-and-information-retrieval/_index.md

 If the set of documents similar to a query document _A_ is large, the system may present the user a few of the similar documents, allow the user to choose the most relevant few, and start a new search based on similarity to _A and_ to the chosen documents.
 The resultant set of documents is likely to be what the user intended to find.
 This idea is called **relevance feedback**.

 Relevance feedback can also be used to help users find relevant documents from a large set of documents matching the given query keywords.
-In such a

-**920 Chapter 21 Information Retrieval**

-situation, users may be allowed to identify one or a few of the returned documents as relevant; the system then uses the identified documents to find other similar ones.
+In such a situation, users may be allowed to identify one or a few of the returned documents as relevant; the system then uses the identified documents to find other similar ones.
 The resultant set of documents is likely to be what the user intended to find.
 An alternative to the relevance feedback approach is to require users to modify the query by adding more keywords; relevance feedback can be easier to use, in addition to giving a better final set of documents as the answer.

 In order to show the user a representative set of documents when the number of documents is very large, a search system may cluster the documents, based on their cosine similarity.
 Then, a few documents from each cluster may be shown, so that more than one cluster is represented in the set of answers.
 Clustering was described earlier in Section 20.7, and several techniques have been developed to cluster sets of documents.
 See the bibliographical notes for references to more information on clustering.

 As a special case of similarity, there are often multiple copies of a document on the Web; this could happen, for example, if a Web site mirrors the contents of another Web site.
 In this case, it makes no sense to return multiple copies of a highly ranked document as separate answers; duplicates should be detected, and only one copy should be returned as an answer.

-**21.3 Relevance Using Hyperlinks**
+##21.3 Relevance Using Hyperlinks

 Early Web-search engines ranked documents by using only TF–IDF based rele- vance measures like those described in Section 21.2.
 However, these techniques had some limitations when used on very large collections of documents, such as the set of all Web pages.
 In particular, many Web pages have all the keywords specified in a typical search engine query; further, some of the pages that users want as answers often have just a few occurrences of the query terms, and would not get a very high TF–IDF score.

 However, researchers soon realized that Web pages have very important information that plain text documents do not have, namely hyperlinks.
 These can be exploited to get better relevance ranking; in particular, the relevance ranking of a page is influenced greatly by hyperlinks that point _to_ the page.
 In this section, we study how hyperlinks are used for ranking of Web pages.

-**21.3.1 Popularity Ranking**
+###21.3.1 Popularity Ranking

 The basic idea of **popularity ranking** (also called **prestige ranking**) is to find pages that are popular, and to rank them higher than other pages that contain the specified keywords.
 Since most searches are intended to find information from popular pages, ranking such pages higher is generally a good idea.
 For instance, the term “google” may occur in vast numbers of pages, but the page google.com is the most popular among the pages that contain the term “google.”
 The page google.com should therefore be ranked as the most relevant answer to a query consisting of the term “google”.

-**21.3 Relevance Using Hyperlinks 921**

 Traditional measures of relevance of a page such as the TF–IDF based measures that we saw in Section 21.2, can be combined with the popularity of the page to get an overall measure of the relevance of the page to the query.
 Pages with the highest overall relevance value are returned as the top answers to a query.